 Margate, Broadstairs and Ramsgate

-'A world-class art gallery, gourmet dining and adrenaline-fuelled water sports, plus 15 spectacular beaches and bays - a revitalised corner of Kent awaits.
+A world-class art gallery, gourmet dining and adrenaline-fuelled water sports, plus 15 spectacular beaches and bays - a revitalised corner of Kent awaits.

-Kent's northeast tip has always been cosmopolitan with its European connections, but these days there's even more creative flair in the air.
+Kent's northeast tip has always been cosmopolitan, with its European connections, but these days there's even more creative flair in the air.
 Stunning sea- and sky-scapes famously drew JMW Turner to Margate, fittingly home to the acclaimed Turner Contemporary gallery, which brilliantly showcases historical and contemporary works.

 The three towns and surrounding villages are conveniently close, and these days only 75 minutes from central London.
 Cycle or hike between them on the Viking Coastal Trail, along a stunning shoreline and through tranquil lanes.
-Hire bikes in Margate or at Minnis Bay.